patclaffey/patclaffey.github.io/_posts/2015-10-2-Docker-Road-Map.md

 The image is a fundamental building block in Docker.
 Docker allows you to create your own images tailored to your own needs.
 An image consists of a base image with additional software components added on top.
 At the moment the base image must be a linux kernel - I use Ubuntu 14.04, but there are many more to choose from.
 After the base image is decided on you can add  additional software such as: software packages from public or proprietary distributions,  additional files or code that you develop yourself for your use case.
+The image allows you to create your own software stack.

 The core artifact for building an image is the Dockerfile containing Dockerfile Instructions.
-Docker have documented these instructions in the [Dockerfile Reference](https://docs.docker.com/reference/builder/)  - here are some example of the most commonly used:
+Docker have documented these instructions in the [Dockerfile Reference](https://docs.docker.com/reference/builder/)  - here are some examples of the most commonly used:

-* **FROM** - adds the base image to the file, and must be first instruction in Dockerfile
+- **FROM** - adds the base image to the file, and must be first instruction in Dockerfile
-* **MAINTAINER** - name and email address of image maintainer
+- **MAINTAINER** - name and email address of image maintainer
-* **RUN** - runs OS commands as part of image build process for example to download and install software packages from repositories.
+- **RUN** - runs OS commands as part of image build process for example to download and install software packages from repositories.
-* **ENV** - sets up and environment variable in the image
+- **ENV** - sets up and environment variable in the image
-* **ADD** or **COPY** - copies files into image
+- **ADD** or **COPY** - copies files into image
-* **ENTRYPOINT** or **CMD** - the default OS command or program that runs when a new container that runs this image starts
+- **ENTRYPOINT** or **CMD** - the default OS command or program that runs when a new container that runs this image starts
-* **EXPOSE** - expose a port to host
+- **EXPOSE** - expose a port to host

-A number of Docker commands that are used all the time with images- see [Getting Started with Docker Images](https://docs.docker.com/userguide/dockerimages/).
+A number of Docker commands are used all the time with images- see [Getting Started with Docker Images](https://docs.docker.com/userguide/dockerimages/).
 Here are some of the most commonly used:

-* `docker build` - this is one of the the most important Docker commands.
+- `docker build` - this is one of the the most important Docker commands.
 It reads the Dockerfile and actually builds the docker image
-* `docker images` - list docker images
+- `docker images` - list docker images
-* `docker rmi` - delete docker images
+- `docker rmi` - delete docker images

-Dockerfile is not the only way to build an image- but is a best practice and a fundamental approch to defining images and understanding Docker.
+Dockerfile is not the only way to build an image- but is a best practice and a fundamental approach to defining images and understanding Docker.

 ### Buiding a Container
 The container is fundamental to and epitomizes Docker.
 The container is how Docker implements virtualization - a container behaves like a vitual linux computer.
 Docker acts as the engine for running one or more containers on a host computer.

 Containers are created from images using the `docker run` command, so this is a very important docker command and is documented in the [Docker run reference](https://docs.docker.com/reference/run/).
 The  `docker run` command has a number of arguments, here are some of the most important:

-* **image name**  :  the image defines the operating system and software stack that runs in the container.
+- **image name**  :  the image defines the operating system and software stack that runs in the container.
-* **-d**  :  run the container in disconnected mode
+- **-d**  :  run the container in disconnected mode
-* **-i**  :  run the container in interactive mode
+- **-i**  :  run the container in interactive mode
-* **-t**  :  stream container output to screen (tty)
+- **-t**  :  stream container output to screen (tty)
-* **-name**  : given name for container
+- **-name**  : given name for container
-* **-v**  :  map a volume from host to container (multiple -v arguments can be supplied)
+- **-v**  :  map a volume from host to container (multiple -v arguments can be supplied)
-* **-p**  :  map a port between container and host
+- **-p**  :  map a port between container and host

 Some of the common commands for use with docker containers are

-* `docker run` - creates and runs container
+- `docker run` - create and run a container
-* `docker ps`  - list running congtainers
+- `docker ps`  - list running containers
-* `docker rm`  - delete a container
+- `docker rm`  - delete a container
-* `docker start`  - start a container
+- `docker start`  - start a container
-* `docker stop`  - stop a container
+- `docker stop`  - stop a container